Jarviss77/Adobe-Gensolve/README.md

 [YouTube](https://www.youtube.com/watch?v=0-AD3taWdGs)

 ## Tour to our repository
-* We have developed once agorithm for [Regularization Task](/Regularization/) and four different algorithm for shape completion ([Shape detection and Completion](/Algorithm%204%20(Shape%20Detection%20and%20Completion)/).[Generalized Hough Transform with Multi-Scaling and Multi-Shifting](/Algorithm%203%20(Generalised%20Hough%20Transfrom%20with%20SIFT)/).[Generalized Hough Transform with Template Shapes README](/Algorithm%202%20(Generalised%20Hough%20Transform)/).[Symmetry-Based B-Spline Algorithm README](/Algorithm%201%20(Using%20Line%20of%20Symmetry)/))
+* We have developed one algorithm for [Regularization Task](/Regularization/) and four different algorithm for shape completion ([Shape detection and Completion](/Algorithm%204%20(Shape%20Detection%20and%20Completion)/).[Generalized Hough Transform with Multi-Scaling and Multi-Shifting](/Algorithm%203%20(Generalised%20Hough%20Transfrom%20with%20SIFT)/).[Generalized Hough Transform with Template Shapes README](/Algorithm%202%20(Generalised%20Hough%20Transform)/).[Symmetry-Based B-Spline Algorithm README](/Algorithm%201%20(Using%20Line%20of%20Symmetry)/))

 * Motivation behind developing four different algos for curve completion was during our research we found that there is no proper algo to complete this task and each task has its own pros and cons.